How it works

 Dashboard app is not required for integration with the customer's RPM systems.

-Tracks hydration trends and alerts when deviations occur
+Tracks hydration trend and alerts when deviations occur

 Monitors multiple patients in one dashboard